-Each year, millions of guests visit the Disney Parks around the world.
-Anaheim, Orlando, Paris, Hong Kong, Shanghai and Tokyo are all homes to Disney parks, but what if there was one more.
+Each year, millions of Guests visit Disney Parks around the world.
+Anaheim, Orlando, Paris, Hong Kong, Shanghai, and Tokyo are all homes to Disney Parks, but what if there was one more.

 Disney CEO Bob Iger has admitted to discussing the possibility of building yet another Disney Resort, this time in Saudi Arabia.

-Just a few years ago, this would have seemed like a complete impossibility, but thanks to Saudi Arabia’s Vision 2030 reform plan, it is no longer a farfetched idea.
+This would have seemed like a complete impossibility just a few years ago, but thanks to Saudi Arabia’s Vision 2030 reform plan, it is no longer a farfetched idea.

-Vision 2030 is a plan to reduce Saudi Arabia’s dependence on oil, diversify its economy and develop public service sectors, including recreation and tourism.
+Vision 2030 plans to reduce Saudi Arabia’s dependence on oil, diversify its economy and develop public service sectors, including recreation and tourism.

 “…he made an impassioned plea to me to consider building Disneyland in Saudi Arabia,” Iger said.
 “And I listened with curiosity and somewhat of an open mind.
-And I explained that when we make decisions like this, we consider cultural issues, economic issues, and political issues.
+And I explained that when we make decisions like this, we consider cultural, economic, and political issues.
 And this was—and it’s—it may seem simple, but it’s far more complex.”

-Iger went on to explain that he does have plans to meet with the Crown Prince again in the future.
+Iger explained that he does have plans to meet with the Crown Prince again in the future.

 Obviously, there are no plans in place as of yet, but the idea is certainly there.
 With the implementation of Vision 2030 and the potentially booming tourist industry that could follow, Saudi Arabia does seem like a potential fit for a seventh Disney Resort.